-His work reflects his ironic driven humor and the fact the he does not want to take painting as something too serious.
-The use of his materials, motives, references and even how MAFIA TABAK shapes forms and chooses colors are related on cliches but reinterpret in new contextes.
-Although all the forms, figurative or abstract, portrayed expressively and vividly, Tabak organizes them into intelligible structures.
-He paints the figures as less fierce than other artists, but they are characterized with the exact same tenderness and naivity.
-Tabak works as a well-educated admirer of child drawing, who decided to reject all the possible academic approach towards it.
-Despite the fact that we can easily recognize that Tabak is inspired by surrealism, we should not presume that he lets the avant-garde masters to influence him excessively.
-His collage-like canvases, short crayon strokes and "badly" coloured colouring pictures show that he purely and simply did not forget the joy of unschooled creation.
+MAFIA TABAK's work is characterized by his ironic and humorous approach to painting, as he does not want to take painting too seriously.
+He employs materials, motifs, references, and even the colors he chooses, all of which are related to cliches but reinterpreted in new contexts.
+Although his works, whether figurative or abstract, are portrayed expressively and vividly, he organizes them into intelligible structures.
+His figures are portrayed as less fierce than those of other artists, but they are characterized by the same tenderness and naivete.
+TABAK approaches his work as an educated admirer of child drawing, having rejected any possible academic approach towards it.
+Although inspired by surrealism, TABAK is not excessively influenced by avant-garde masters.
+His collage-like canvases, short crayon strokes, and "badly" colored coloring pictures demonstrate that he has not forgotten the joy of unschooled creation.

-When assembling the layers of everyday and/or exceptional things and situations, Tabak always generously leaves room for the viewer's own layers, encouraging them to participate.
-The beholder should feel awkward, confused and surprised at the same time.
-MAFIA TABAK describes his painting style as "Naive art" or "Primitivism" mixed up with referential motives and Installation elements and brought together as actual or painted collages on paper or canvases.
-The topics should mirror his sense of humor and give insights of his daily lifestyle as a full time artist.
+TABAK assembles layers of everyday and/or exceptional things and situations, always leaving generous room for the viewer's own layers and encouraging their participation.
+The beholder should feel awkward, confused, and surprised simultaneously.
+MAFIA TABAK describes his painting style as "Naive art" or "Primitivism" mixed with referential motives and installation elements, brought together as actual or painted collages on paper or canvases.
+His topics mirror his sense of humor and provide insights into his daily lifestyle as a full-time artist.